Skip to contents

-The services are implemented via the Leaflet plugin leaflet-providersESP.
+The services are implemented with the Leaflet plugin leaflet-providersESP.
 You can view each provider option at that link.

 Static tiles

-An example showing how to include multiple tiles to create a static map.
+This example shows how to combine multiple tiles in a static map.
 We focus on layers provided by La Rioja’s Infraestructura de Datos Espaciales (IDERioja).

 library(mapSpain)